Last Updated on May 6, 2022 by Grow with Bovees

 This summer, annual broadleaf weed can re-root itself from even a single fragment of leaves or stem left in the soil.
 What’s worse is that a mature plant can shed up to 50,000 purslane weed seeds for new growth.

-What Does Purslane Weed Look Like?
+What Do Common Purslane Weeds Look Like?

-Purslane features fleshy red stems that have green paddle-shaped small fleshy leaves.
+Common Purslane features fleshy red stems that have green paddle-shaped small fleshy leaves.
 The flowers of this common garden invader are star-shaped and yellow in appearance.

 Spurge however has thinner and smaller leaves, hairy stems, and different colored flowers.
 The foolproof way of telling the difference between purslane and spurge is by breaking a stem, and if you notice a milky white sap, then it’s spurge.